danilinares/quickpsy/cran-comments.md

 There are no ERRORs and WARNINGs

-There was one NOTE about the submission procedure:
+There was two NOTEs about the submission procedure:

 * checking CRAN incoming feasibility ...
 NOTE
-Maintainer: ‘Linares Daniel <danilinares@gmail.com>’ New submission
+Maintainer: ‘Linares Daniel <danilinares@gmail.com>’

+* plotcurves_: no visible global function definition for 'packageVersion' This note is caused because we are working around a difference between versions of ggplot2.

+New submission

 In this version we tested the following environments: